 Scratch Resistant Coating

 Plastic lenses are lighter than traditional glass lenses but they scratch more easily.
 Scratched lenses can be irritating for the wearer and look unsightly.
-Scratch-resistant coatings are available to protect against damage and prolong lens life.
+Scratch-resistant coatings therefore protect against damage and prolong the life of your glasses.